Training structure

 12h

-It takes the form of a series of lectures given by researchers and teacher-researchers in the field, as well as round-table discussions for exchanges with researchers and students. "
+It takes the form of a series of lectures given by researchers and teacher-researchers in the field, as well as round tables allowing for exchanges with researchers and between students. "

 B2I Laboratory School